What is a Community Health Center?

 AACHC has 23 members across the state and, collectively, there are over 150 health center sites in rural and urban communities.
 In 2015, our health centers served over 610,000 patients and we had 2,248,588 patient visits.
 Nationally, there are nearly 1,400 CHCs serving almost 25 million people, or one in 13 people, at 9,800 delivery sites.

-What services are provided at Community Health Centers?
+Which services are provided at Community Health Centers?

 CHCs provide a wide array of services under one roof.
 They follow a patient-centered medical home model to ensure complete care for the patients we see.
 Some services include dentistry, radiology, family practice, lab, pharmacy, and many more.
 Click here to see a list of our health centers and the services they provide.